Updated: Jul 22

 5. You can't let it go: you work hard to convince your child that your way is the right way.

 You've been there, done that and you've got decades of experience on your child.
 Why won't they just listen to you and do it exactly like you told them to do it?
 If only you can prove that your way is the best way; if only they just tried it once, they'd totally understand that you know best and they should have listened to you all along.

 The message you're sending them is: "You can't think for yourself."

-Helplessness - your child doesn't believe they can function without you even for the simplest of tasks.
+Helplessness: your child doesn't believe they can function without you/someone even for the simplest of tasks.

 Lack of confidence and low self esteem.

-Lack of growth - your child is stuck in their comfort zone and never challenged enough to try new things and learn from their mistakes.
+Lack of growth: your child is stuck in their comfort zone and rarely challenged to try new things and learn from their mistakes.

-Chronic Stress - your constant oversight and negative messages are a huge stressor for your child.
-They will internalize the messages they receive and start believing there is something wrong with them.
+Chronic Stress: your constant oversight and negative messages are a huge stressor for your child.
+Kids internalize the messages they receive and start believing there is something wrong with them.

 Arguing, tantrums, power struggles, and lack of respect.